Saint-Amour (film)

-Saint-Amour is a 2016 French-Belgian comedy-drama film written, produced and directed by Benoît Delépine and Gustave Kervern.
+Saint-Amour (English: "Holy Love") is a 2016 French-Belgian comedy-drama film written, produced and directed by Benoît Delépine and Gustave Kervern.

 Plot

 The story of a father and a son, farmers, whose relationships are conflictual.
 In an attempt to forge a new complicity, they go on the wine trail, with a Parisian taxi, crossed at the exit of the Agricultural Fair.